Lipoma of the filum terminale

-Fatty filum terminale, also known as lipoma of the filum terminale or filar lipoma, is a relatively common finding on imaging of the lumbar spine, and in most cases is an incidental finding of no clinical concern.
+Lipoma of the filum terminale, also known as fatty filum terminale or filar lipoma, is a relatively common finding on imaging of the lumbar spine, and in most cases is an incidental finding of no clinical concern.
 However, in some patients it may be associated with signs and symptoms of tethered cord syndrome.
-In such cases it is usually associated with a thickened filum and a low lying conus.
+In such cases, it is usually associated with a thickened filum and a low-lying conus.

 A thin filum (<2 mm in diameter at the L5/S1 level) is rarely symptomatic.
 When the filum is thickened (with or without fat) it is much more likely to be associated with a low lying cord (tip of the conus at or below the mid point of L2) and cord tethering.
 As such careful assessment of the position of the conus is essential 5.

 If large enough, then fat density (-90 to -30 HU) can be seen below the level of the conus.
 If small, and depending on the quality of the CT scanner, the size of the patient, and the amount of quantum mottle, it may be difficult to identify.

 The abnormality typically is linear and extends over some distance.
-Signal follows that of fat on all sequences and can demonstrate chemical shift artefact on T2* / gradient weighted sequences.
+Signal follows that of fat on all sequences and can demonstrate chemical shift artifact on T2* / gradient weighted sequences.

 fat saturated sequences: signal loss demonstrated